kirillvy/react-slots/README.md

 includes? | `Array<SlotComponent>` | Does not render if any of the includes are not in the scope. condition? | `any` | Truthy eval of conditions for implementations.
 Shorthand for `{ x === 5 && <ConditionalSlot /> }`

-Also available by adding .Conditional to any Slot, SubSlot or NonSlotted element.
+Also available by adding .Conditional to any Slot, SubSlot or FilterSlot element.

 ### ConditionalSlot.If